GlitchBuddy/glitchbuddy.com/resources/fonts/README.md

-# Glitch Fonts
+# The GlitchPixel font family
 All fonts in this directory are licenced under the [SIL Open Font License v1.1](https://openfontlicense.org/open-font-license-official-text/).
+See https://github.com/GlitchBuddy/GlitchPixel